Oliver Wyman's UK gender pay gap report for 2025

 Source: Oliver Wyman analysis

-The “gender pay gap” is the percentage difference in average earnings between all men and all women in the workforce, regardless of role.
-This is not the same as “equal pay”, which is the principle of equal pay for equal work.
+The gender pay gap measures the percentage difference in average earnings between all men and women, regardless of role.
+This is distinct from equal pay, which ensures equal pay for equal work.